Country Profiles

 Belgium’s federal law on development cooperation (2013) stresses the importance of SRHR for sustainable development and prioritises reproductive health and HIV in its bilateral cooperation.
 At the regional level, sexual and reproductive health and family planning (SRH/FP) has been a priority in the foreign affairs of the Flemish government.
 SRH/FP is also a priority in operational federal policy documents on health and on gender in development.

 In June 2024, Belgium had the so-called ‘super Sunday’, compiling regional, national and European elections.
 The results confirmed the long-standing position of the conservative New Flemish Alliance as the largest parliamentary party, and led to the resignation of Prime Minister Alexander De Croo.
-Since then, Belgium has a caretaker government.
-At the time or writing, negotiations for a new government are ongoing.
-Previous development minister Caroline Gennez moved to a position at the Flemish level, so the Minister of Health has taken over international cooperation under this caretaker government.
+In February 2025 Belgium confirmed a new nationalist-led government.
+The new coalition, led by the first Flemish nationalist Prime Minister of Belgium, brings together three parties from Dutch-speaking Flanders (conservative, centrist Christian-Democrats and leftist) and two from French-speaking Wallonia (centrist and centre-right).
+The coalition agreement commits to reducing ODA by one fourth.

 She Decides as accelerator